 Egg Substitutes

 Just Egg launched in 2018, receiving rave reviews from the vegan community.
 This product is ideal for scrambled eggs, French toast, and omelets.
 Think of Just Egg as a vegan liquid egg.
-You simply squirt out whatever quantity you require for the dish you’re making.
+You simply pour out whatever quantity you require for the dish you’re making.

 If you’re looking to capture the flavor of egg yolks for recipes like quiche, French toast, or custard, you’ve got terrific options.
 Another vegan product called The Vegg imparts a flavor indistinguishable from egg yolk—without all the fat, cholesterol, and animal cruelty.